Toys for Bob: Skylanders breakthrough

 In the years that followed, Toys for Bob created several successful Skylanders video games, including Skylanders: Trap Team.
 Their last game in this series was Skylanders: Imaginators in 2016, which won several awards.
 However, slower sales and increased competition suggested that toys-to-life games might have hit their peak, and Activision decided to discontinue the Skylanders series.
 Still, the Skylanders series became one of the best-selling video game franchises of all time.
 In late 2018, Toys for Bob donated hundreds of Skylanders toys to The Strong National Museum of Play, which planned to use them as an exhibit to document "one of the most significant game franchises of the last decade".

 Toys for Bob continued their development for important licenses under Activision.
 They worked on a re-packaged Spyro Reignited Trilogy with updated sound and visuals, in consultation with developers from the original Spyro trilogy.
 Its 2018 release was considered one of the best video game remakes of all time.
 Having ported the Crash Bandicoot N. Sane Trilogy to the Nintendo Switch, Toys for Bob sought to maintain the momentum of that title's success by developing Crash Bandicoot 4: It's About Time, a direct continuation of the original Crash Bandicoot trilogy.
-Upon its release in 2020, the studio earned a reputation for leading a revival of properties from the original PlayStation as part of a recent trend.
+Upon the game's release in 2020, the studio earned a reputation for leading a revival of properties from the original PlayStation as part of a recent trend.